googleforgames/open-match/tutorials/redis-enterprise-cloud/README.md

 This folder is for the tutorial to deploy the Open Match Matchmaker 102 sample with Redis Enterprise.
+This tutorial requires an open-match cluster deployed *without* Open Match Core installed.
+Run `kubectl delete namespace open-match` to begin this tutorial.

 ## Deploy Redis Enterprise
 <TODO - Update the README with stepts to deploy Redis Enterprise>